Get the most from your AXA Health insurance policy

 How many sessions can be covered by AXA Health?

-Usually, you will get an initial block of 8-12 weekly sessions.
-Before these have been fully used, you will have the chance to evaluate with your psychologist whether you feel more sessions are needed.
-If that’s the case, you’ll be able to ask for an additional block of sessions from your insurer via the phone.
-In some instances, AXA Health will require a brief therapy report from your psychologist: your therapist will be happy to provide this in a timely fashion.
-This means you will be able to continue with therapy with no interruptions, while your cover is still active.
+AXA Health typically authorises 10–20 sessions per year, depending on your policy level and clinical need.
+Usually, you’ll get an initial block of 10-20 weekly sessions.
+Before these are fully used, you’ll evaluate with your psychologist whether more sessions are needed.
+If so, you can request an additional block from AXA via phone.
+Sometimes AXA requires a brief therapy report from your psychologist—we provide this promptly, so you can continue therapy with no interruptions while your cover remains active.

 Therapy/counselling sessions last 50 minutes and are held at regular weekly time slots.
-On occasions we are able to allow some flexibility.
+On occasions we’re able to allow some flexibility.
 This can be discussed with your therapist.

 How many sessions will be needed to get better?